Children's and Learning Disabilities Nursing MSci

 • This integrated masters course will prepare you to apply to the NMC Register as a Registered Nurse in the fields of children's and learning disabilities nursing.

-• Kingston is No.1 in London for Children's Nursing (Guardian University Guide 2025).
+• We are No.1 in London for Children's Nursing (Guardian University Guide 2025).

 • We won two awards at the 2023 Student Nursing Times Awards, including Teaching Innovation of the Year for our simulated public health elective.
 This was part of our annual student nursing electives programme, which was also nominated for the Best Student Experience award, where students are supported to organise their own national or international placement of their choosing.